 We research and develop biopharmaceutical products based on our patented DNA delivery technologies for the prevention and treatment of serious or life-threatening diseases.
-In addition, we have gained access to enhancing technologies through licensing and collaborative agreements.
 We believe the following areas of research offer the greatest potential for our product development efforts:

-- · Vaccines for use in high-risk populations for infectious disease targets for which there are significant U.S. needs; - · Vaccines for general pediatric or adult populations for infectious disease applications; and - · Cancer vaccines or immunotherapies which complement our existing programs and core expertise.
+- Vaccines for use in high-risk populations for infectious disease targets for which there are significant U.S. needs; - · Vaccines for general pediatric, adolescent and adult populations for infectious disease applications; and - · Cancer vaccines or immunotherapies which complement our existing programs and core expertise.